Saint-Bonnet-en-Champsaur

-Saint-Bonnet-en-Champsaur is a commune in the Hautes-Alpes department in southeastern France.
+Saint-Bonnet-en-Champsaur (Sant Bonet; named for Saint Bonitus, before 1988: Saint-Bonnet) is a commune in the Hautes-Alpes department in southeastern France.
 It was expanded in January 2013, following the merger of the former communes of Bénévent-et-Charbillac and Les Infournas.

 Geography

 The commune is located at the mouth of the valley of the high Drac on the major route between Gap and Grenoble (route Napoléon) next to Écrins National Park.
 It is 15 km from Gap over the Col Bayard and 90 km from Grenoble.
 The commune forms a triangle of which the base is the Drac and the apex is Queyrel Peak.
 The landscape is primarily mountain pasture.

 Climate

 Located in the Haut-Dauphiné, Saint-Bonnet-en-Champsaur's climate is a mix of the Mediterranean and alpine.
 The average annual temperature in Saint-Bonnet-en-Champsaur is 8.9 C. The average annual rainfall is 1066.4 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 18.0 C, and lowest in January, at around 0.1 C. The highest temperature ever recorded in Saint-Bonnet-en-Champsaur was 35.0 C on 28 July 2005; the coldest temperature ever recorded was -19.0 C on 14 February 1999.